Amazing Race Norway Winners on Santana

 I think that Vietnam is fantastic.
-Great people and not so many tourist.
+Great people and not so many tourists.
 Hue in the middle of Vietnam is beautiful, with its forbidden city and the beaches nearby.
 Australia is a must.
-Cambodia and Angkor is amazing.
+Cambodia and Angkor are amazing.
 If you want to try some unexplored mountains and hills snowboarding/skiing, go to Kazakhstan.
 It’s safe and just on the other side of the Himalayas.

 There are many incredible places to visit in the world.
 What’s next for you?
 Where haven’t you been that you really want to go?

-Now I have been to some parts of south America and Latin America, and it was awesome.
-Would like to go further south in South-America and further north in Central America.
-Would like to see Machu Picchu and visit Chile for snowboarding.
-Would also see Argentina and Pamponia.
-In Central America I would go to Nicaragua and Costa Rica.
-Would also go to Mexico and see the ruins of the Mayans and the Aztec empire.
-However, probably what I do first is to travel in Africa.
+Now I have been to some parts of South America and Latin America, and it was awesome.
+I would like to go further south in South-America and further north in Central America.
+I would like to see Machu Picchu and visit Chile for snowboarding.
+Would also see Argentina and Pamplona.
+In Central America, I would go to Nicaragua and Costa Rica.
+I would also go to Mexico and see the ruins of the Mayans and the Aztec empire.
+However, probably what I do first is to travel to Africa.
 I have a goal to see all continents before I die, and Africa is the only one I have left.